mukkelmaus/Flox/docs/simple-self-hosting-guide.md

 - Check your DATABASE_URL in the .env file
 - Make sure the password and database name match what you created

+### Frontend connection issues

+- Check for CORS errors in your browser's developer console
+- Verify that your API's `ALLOWED_ORIGINS` setting includes your frontend domain
+- For WebSocket issues, ensure your proxy is configured to support WebSocket connections

 ## Getting Help